jquense/cobble/README.md

       result.greeting() //=> 'hello and good day'

-`cobble.composeBefore(method)` - exactly like `.compose` extecept the provided foction is as the first function in the composition chain.
+`cobble.composeBefore(method)` - exactly like `.compose` except the provided function is as the first function in the composition chain.

-`cobble.before(method)` - wraps the provided method before the previous method(s) of the same property
+`cobble.before(method)` - wraps the provided method before the previous method(s) of the same property.
+The arguments passed to each method in the chain are the same, meaning it _ignores_ return values

-`cobble.after(method)` - wraps the provided method before the previous method(s) of the same property
+`cobble.after(method)` - wraps the provided method before the previous method(s) of the same property.
+The arguments passed to each method in the chain are the same, meaning it _ignores_ return values

     var mixinA  = { greet: function(){ console.log('hi') } }
       , result = cobble.compose(